 Again after retirement, his drug and alcoholic lifestyle became uncontrollable.
 This behaviour led him to a weight of 267 pounds.
 This was clearly an obesity problem.
 Many who saw him then referred to his belly as “The Belly of Budha”.

 With the help of surgeons in Cartagena, Colombia, a gastric bypass operation was done.
 This surgery help the portly star shed 50kg from his current weight of 121kg.
 This happened in 2005.

-Besides the risk, some approved the surgery die to Diego’s rebellious nature saying he wount be missed so much he had died in the process.
+Besides the risk, some say they approved the surgery due to Diego’s rebellious nature, saying he won’t be missed so much if he had died in the process.

-Diego Maradona Childhood Story Plus Untold Biography Facts –Player and Goal of the Century Award
+Diego Maradona Untold Biography – Player and Goal of the Century Award:

 The new millennium came, FIFA in their wisdom decided to award a player of the century title.